Appendix 34: Non-Senate Academic Appointees Corrective Action and Dismissal

 For Non-Senate academic appointees who are subject to peer review for performance evaluation, dismissal for unsatisfactory work performance shall involve the regular peer review process.

 Corrective action or dismissal as defined by this policy is subject to review and approval of the Vice Chancellor, Academic Personnel.
+In addition, according to DA 900.03 corrective action or dismissal as defined by this policy is subject to review and approval of the Vice Chancellor Health Sciences and CEO UCLA Health for faculty members under their authority in the UCLA health professions.

 A. Investigatory Leave